landmaj/dotfiles/README.md

 i3 on Ubuntu
 --------------------------------
-Tested only on the Ubuntu version I'm currently using (18.04).
+Tested Pop_OS!
+18.04.
 When a new LTS version is released, I will most probably swithc to it.

 ### Installation
-Install *minimal version* of Ubuntu 18.04 LTS and run `make install`.
+Install Pop_OS! run `make install`.

 #### Some things will never be automated:
 1. Annoying system sounds can be disabled in sound manager.